 - Regulates temperature

 - Enables colonisation of baby’s skin with mother’s friendly bacteria, thus providing protection against infection

 - Stimulates the release of hormones to support breastfeeding and mothering.

 After birth, babies who are placed skin to skin on their mother's chest will let out a very distinctive birth cry and then enter a stage of relaxation, recovering from the birth.
 They will then start to wake and begin to move a little, as these movements increase they will actually start to crawl towards and familiarise itself with the breast.

 The Baby Friendly Initiative, set up by UNICEF and the World Health Organisation, is a global programme which provides a practical and effective way for health services to improve the care provided for all mothers and babies.
 We were accredited for the second time in October 2016, since originally achieving Baby Friendly Initiative status in 2013.
 Women who choose to have their babies here can look forward to continued high standards of care and a positive environment in which to feed and bond with their babies.

-Skin to skin contact is also a great thing for dads to do.
-It has all of the same benefits for the baby as skin to skin with the mother but it's also a great way for dads to begin to build that special bond with their baby.
+Skin to skin contact is also a great thing for partners to do.
+It has all of the same benefits for the baby as skin to skin with the mother but it's also a great way for partners to begin to build that special bond with their baby.